Hassan-Yusuf/Portfolio/README.md

 # Portfolio
-A general portfolio of java projects built
+A general portfolio of projects built